Beady Eye: BE and break-up: 2012–2014

 In February, Liam stated that Beady Eye would play Oasis songs.

 On 28 June 2012, Beady Eye played at Warrington's Parr Hall in which they played two Oasis songs: "Morning Glory" and "Rock 'n' Roll Star".
 During the same gig, they also showcased a new song entitled "The World's Not Set in Stone".
 On 12 August 2012, Beady Eye performed Oasis classic "Wonderwall" at the London 2012 Olympics closing ceremony.

-After continued writing and sporadic recording in 2012, in November the band started recording the follow up to Different Gear, Still Speeding with musician and producer Dave Sitek.
+After continued writing and sporadic recording in 2012, in November the band started recording the follow-up to Different Gear, Still Speeding with musician and producer Dave Sitek.

 "Flick of the Finger", the first song from the band's new album debuted on Californian radio station KCRW on 5 April.
+In March 2013, Wootton left the band to focus on his solo career and was replaced by Kasabian guitarist Jay Mehler.
 On 10 April 2013, Liam Gallagher announced that Beady Eye's second album would be released on 10 June 2013 and would be titled BE.
 The album was produced by Dave Sitek who has previously produced records for Yeah Yeah Yeahs, TV on the Radio and Jane's Addiction.
 The first single "Second Bite of the Apple" was released in May.
 The album charted at Number 2 in the UK on its release.
 The double A-side "Shine a Light" / "The World's Not Set in Stone" was released on 19 August.